TriplyDB/Documentation/docs/ratt/index.md

 ### Record-wide transformations

 So far this section has described value-level transformations.
-This subsection decribes transformations that are applied to the RATT Record level.
+This subsection describes transformations that are applied to the RATT Record level.
 These transformations can also be applied at the value level, but would be repetitive to apply multiple times.

 #### Remove trailing whitespace